OVERVIEW

 Örebro University, Sweden

-It was our pleasure to welcome Dr. Monika Berg as guest researcher.
 Monika Berg is a senior lecturer in sociology and has a doctoral degree in political science.
 She is part of the Environmental Sociology Section at Örebro University.

-Dr. Berg will worked in close cooperation with the MARIPOLDATA team in March 2020 and developed fruitful research links with the department of Political Science of the University of Vienna.
+Dr. Berg worked in close cooperation with the MARIPOLDATA team in March 2020 and developed fruitful research links with the department of Political Science of the University of Vienna.

 Monika Berg current research focus on environmental policy, the interaction between science and policy and the handling of ethical conflicts when governing society towards a sustainable transition.
 In addition Berg has recently headed a research project on the organisation of the welfare state and its implications for institutional trust.